Graphic designers use visual elements to convey brand messages and ideas to influence customer decisions, thoughts and actions.

 Graphic designers who usually specialize in a chosen field rather than juggling multiple positions tend to get paid more.

 However, this depends on the field that they chose.
-From the above fields discussed we know that UX directors get paid the most however it depends on which types of websites you specialize in.
+From the above fields discussed, we know that UX directors get paid the most however it depends on which types of field within that broader field you specialize in.

 Graphic design is a broad field with multiple salary and career opportunities.

 The highest paid graphic designers tend to be the most experienced in their field with a bachelor’s degree, a strong portfolio and working in a competitive environment.
 At the time this article was written, the highest paid graphic designer is a UX director however the pay is dependent on a various number of factors.

 Ibrahim Ahmed is the founder and CEO of Mediacaterer – an Art & Design blog covering the latest news, tips, guides, and product reviews for beginners, intermediates, and professionals.
 He’s a self-taught graphic designer and writer hoping to help aspiring artists and designers make it big in the industry